osandov/drgn/docs/api_reference.rst

         >>> prog.function('schedule')
         Object(prog, 'void (void)', address=0xffffffff94392370)

+        This is equivalent to ``prog.object(name, FindObjectFlags.FUNCTION,
+        filename)``.

         :param str name: The function name.
         :param filename: The source code file that contains the definition.
 See :ref:`api-filenames`.
         :type filename: str or None
         :rtype: Object
         :raises LookupError: if no functions with the given name are found in the given file

+    .. attribute:: object(name, flags, filename=None)

+        Get the object (variable, constant, or function) with the given name.

+        :param str name: The object name.
+        :param FindObjectFlags flags: Flags indicating what kind of object to look for.
+        :param filename: The source code file that contains the definition.
+See :ref:`api-filenames`.
+        :type filename: str or None
+        :rtype: Object
+        :raises LookupError: if no objects with the given name are found in the given file

     .. attribute:: type(name, filename=None)